What alerts do

 What Google does not email about: budget pacing problems midday, conversion tracking outages on a working account, search term waste, lost impression share to budget on a profitable campaign, CTR or conversion rate drops against the campaign's own history.
 Hero Marketer covers that gap.

-Thresholds scale with your account
+Alert thresholds scale with your account

-What to do when you get one
+What to do when you get an alert

-Every alert opens in a side drawer when you click it.
-The primary action button is Analyze with Hero AI.
-Clicking it opens Hero AI with a prefilled prompt containing the alert details, and asks Hero AI to pull the underlying Google Ads data and recommend specific next steps.
+An alert flags the problem; Hero AI is where you work through it.
+Every alert opens in a side drawer when you click it, and the primary action button is Analyze with Hero AI.
+Clicking it opens Hero AI with a prefilled prompt containing the alert details and asks Hero AI to pull the underlying Google Ads data and recommend specific next steps.